leonardomack/Sarah/README.md

-Sara Internet of Things platform
+Sara Internet of Things platform.